anditorx/podcasts/README.md

 Podcasts - Discover top podcasts and listen to your favorite podcasts for free.
 Listen to the best podcasts from your favorite genres such as comedy, sports, education, business, and more.

-This project is part of final assignment from iOS Development Bootcamp from FazzTrack.
+This project is part of final project iOS Development Bootcamp Fazztrack Batch 1.
 Built with UIKit, and using MVVM architecture.

 # Features